 Bleeding from Superficial Veins – long-standing high pressure in the veins may develop an area that bleeds through small sites, no larger than pinholes.
 Most of these occur around the ankle, but spontaneous bleeding can also occur anywhere there is high venous pressure.

-Venous pigmentation, also known as Hemosiderin staining of the skin is a relatively common late complication of untreated superficial venous insufficiency or venous reflux resulting in chronic venous hypertension.
+Venous pigmentation, also known as Hemosiderin staining of the skin is a relatively common late complication of untreated superficial chronic venous hypertension.

 Superficial venous thrombosis is a blood clot, or thrombus, which develops in a vein close to the surface of the skin.
 The blood clot commonly appears as a red streak along the course of an affected vein, which may feel warm and tender or swollen due to inflammation (phlebitis).

-Deep vein thrombosis (DVT) – occurs when a blood clot forms in the deep veins of the body— usually in the leg.
+Deep vein thrombosis (DVT) – occurs when a blood clot forms in the deep veins the leg.
+This occurs due to slow flow in the veins.
 Total occlusion of one or more of the major leg veins and the impaired blood return to the heart results in massive leg swelling.

-Pulmonary embolisum – blood clot forms in the deep veins of the body some time migrate to lungs vein it may lead to death also if diagnosed.
+Pulmonary embolism – blood clot formed in the deep veins of the body some time migrate to lungs causing pulmonary edema.
+It may even lead to death if not treated immediately.

 1. Non-surgical treatment by RFA (radiofrequency ablation or laser)

 2. Conservative Treatment: – Elevating and flexing your legs can help reduce leg swelling and relieve other symptoms.
 Compression Stockings: – Compression stockings are elastic stockings that squeeze your veins and stop excess blood from flowing backward.
 You may be required to wear compression stockings daily for the rest of your life.

 3. Sclerotherapy: – This is only for short segment disease.